 Untitled By Baua Devi

 Born to a Brahmin family in Bihar, Baua Devi spearheaded Madhubani painting.
-In 1966, noted crafts connoisseur Pupul Jaykar chose Devi as one of the first artists from the Mithila region to transform traditional Maithili patterns onto white sheets of paper.
+In 1966, noted crafts connoisseur Pupul Jaykar chose Baua Devi as one of the first artists from the Mithila region to transform traditional Maithili patterns onto white sheets of paper.
 Today, after attaining popularity and commercial success across the globe, Baua Devi is an inspiration to generations of Madhubani painters.
-Despite the modernisation in form and theme, Baua still prefers using natural colors in her works.
+Despite the modernisation in form and theme, she still prefers using natural colors in her works.
 The Government of India awarded her a Padma Shri for her contribution to Madhubani art.

 Gond Tribal Painting By Jangarh Singh Shyam